How do we recommend the range of increments for the year? How do companies determine yearly merit increments for staff?

 In such situations, the company may need to be more cautious and conservative with salary adjustments.
 Ultimately, the financial health of the company serves as an important factor in determining the extent of salary increments that can be offered to employees.

 2. Employee performance: Employee performance is another critical factor.
 The range of increments can vary based on their performance appraisal scores, and you may consider providing higher increments to top performers.

 Indeed, employee performance is a crucial factor in determining the range of salary increments.
 Companies often conduct performance appraisals or evaluations to assess the individual contributions and achievements of employees.
 Based on these performance appraisal scores, organizations can differentiate the increments provided to employees.

 Top performers who consistently exceed expectations and demonstrate exceptional skills and results may be eligible for higher salary increments.
 Recognising and rewarding their outstanding performance can serve as a motivation to maintain their productivity and encourage others to strive for excellence.

 Conversely, employees who fall below performance expectations may receive lower or more modest increments.
 This is aimed at addressing performance gaps and providing an incentive for improvement.

-By linking salary increments to individual performance, companies can foster a culture of meritocracy and motivate employees to enhance their skills, contribute to the company’s success, and align their efforts with organizational goals.
+By linking salary increments to individual performance, companies can foster a culture of meritocracy and motivate employees to enhance their skills, contribute to the company’s success, and align their efforts with organisational goals.